Final Reprisal

 Final Reprisal is a 1988 action film directed by Teddy Page and starring Gary Daniels (in his first starring role) and James Gaines.
 It was shot in the Philippines, and released directly-to-video in the mid 1988.

 Plot

 Sergeant David Callahan leads a task force of U.S. Marines sent in behind enemy lines to perform a secret mission.
 The mission becomes a failure, when commandos kill the daughter of powerful Captain Vinai.
 Five years later Callahan lives in Thailand, and works as a secret adviser of the Thai Special Forces.
-Unfinished feuds from Callahan's past return, and the soldier is forced to come back to the Vietnamese P.O.W. camp he escaped years before, then fight off a deadly duel.
+Unfinished feuds from Callahan's past return, and the soldier is forced to come back to the Vietnam administered POW camp he escaped years before, then fight off a deadly duel.